Skinny Dennis

 Sanchez was also friends with many in Clark's circle, including Townes Van Zandt, Rodney Crowell, Steve Earle, Richard Dobson and others.
 The country music documentary Heartworn Highways featuring those songwriters is dedicated to Sanchez.
 Richard Dobson recorded Sanchez' song "Bus Stop Coffee" for his albums In Texas Last December and One Bar Town.

 Sanchez died at age 28 of heart failure on stage, playing the bass at Captain Jack's in Sunset Beach with John Malcolm Penn.

-The Skinny Dennis Brooklyn bar in New York City is named after Sanchez.